Lazerbeak12345/chaml/README.md

   - a function called when boolean is true.
 - Returns an object containing two methods:
-  - `elif` takes the same args as if and returns the same thing as if, but the function is only called if all previous `if` or `.elif` bools are false.
+  - `elif` takes the same args as if and returns the same thing as if, but the function is only called if all previous `if` or `.elif` booleans are false.
   In other words, it's only called when the state of the `if` is false. (see `else` below).
 Also returns the same thing as `if`. same thing(s) as `if`.